Azure/azure-powershell/documentation/migration-guides/Az.9.0.1-migration-guide.md

 ### `New-AzFirewallHubIpAddress`

-- The property 'publicIPAddresses' of type 'Microsoft.Azure.Commands.Network.Models.PSAzureFirewallHubIpAddresses' has been removed.
+- The property 'publicIPAddresses' of type 'PSAzureFirewallHubIpAddresses' has been removed.

 ### `Set-AzFirewall`

-- The property 'IdentifyTopFatFlow' of type 'Microsoft.Azure.Commands.Network.Models.PSAzureFirewall' has been removed.
-- The property 'IdentifyTopFatFlow' of type 'Microsoft.Azure.Commands.Network.Models.PSAzureFirewall' has been removed.
+- The property 'IdentifyTopFatFlow' of type 'PSAzureFirewall' has been removed.

 ### `New-AzNetworkManagerAddressPrefixItem`